AeneasG/mosquitto-wasm/README-compiling.md

 sudo ldconfig
 ```

-3. Prepare build of WolfSSL for WASM
+3. Build WolfSSL for WASM
 Go to `wolfssl/wolfio.h` and add the following lines at the top of the file

 ```c